ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # ACE Token Revocation List Error Identifiers {#error-types}

-This specification defines a number of values that the Authorization Server can include as error identifiers, in the 'error' field of an error response from the TRL endpoint.
+This specification defines a number of values that the Authorization Server can include as error identifiers, in the 'error' parameter of an error response from the TRL endpoint.
 This applies to error responses whose payload is a CBOR map and whose Content-Format is "application/ace-trl+cbor".

 ~~~~~~~~~~~
 +-------+---------------------------+